FDSN/StationXML/docs/level-station.rst

    .. container:: description

-      Elevation of local ground surface level at station, by default in meters.
+      Elevation of local ground surface level at station, in meters.
 Extension of FloatType for distances, elevations, and depths.

    .. container:: example

-      **Example**: <Elevation unit="m">1850.0</Elevation>
+      **Example**: <Elevation>1850.0</Elevation>

 .. tabularcolumns::|l|l|l|1|1|